Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 The exact optimization (at least where they specify ‘gain’) is 462 MHz.

-I keep both model antennas because they each have their advantages and they both perform well!
+I keep both model antennas because they each have advantages and perform well!

 Difference Between NA-771G and NA-701G

 The NA-771G has a significant gain advantage.
-My measured SWR is excellent for this antenna with essentially 100% of radio power being used (negligent reflected power).
-But as you can see in my photo above, that antenna is going to get in the way of things under some uses and circumstances.
-Although there are other uses and circumstances where this won’t be a particular problem.
-You WILL get more range from this one.
+My measured SWR is excellent for this antenna, with essentially 100% of radio power being used (negligent reflected power).
+But as you can see in my photo above, that antenna will get in the way of things under some uses and circumstances.
+Although there are other uses and circumstances where this won’t be a particular problem, you WILL get more range from this one.

-The NA-701G is the best choice antenna for normal use with GMRS.
-The antenna will not get in the way, and it still performs very well for any normal expected communication distances that one might expect from these radios.
+The NA-701G is the best choice antenna for everyday use with GMRS.
+The antenna will not get in the way, and it still performs very well for any typical expected communication distances that one might expect from these radios.

-With that said, the most important factor for VHF / UHF transmit range (distance) is height above ground level, the higher up, the better.
+With that said, the most critical factor for VHF / UHF transmit range (distance) is the height above ground level; the higher up, the better.

 GMRS (General Mobile Radio Service)

-A set of frequencies near 462 MHz and 467 MHz (some shared with FRS), popular and often shared on FRS/GMRS “bubble pack” radios.
-Transmitting on GMRS-specific frequencies does technically require a “no-test” license (good for the whole family, and for 10 years. $35 as of this update).
-Although apparently, the FCC has not enforced this requirement that I know of.
+GMRS is a set of frequencies near 462 MHz and 467 MHz (some shared with FRS), popular and often shared on FRS/GMRS “bubble pack” radios.
+Transmitting on GMRS-specific frequencies technically requires a “no-test” license (suitable for the whole family and 10 years. $35 as of this update).
+However apparently, the FCC has not enforced this requirement that I know of.

 FRS (Family Radio Service)

 A set of frequencies near 462 MHz and 467 MHz.
-You do not need a license to operate on FRS ‘channels’.
-It’s basically today’s low-power “walkie-talkie” band.
+You do not need a license to operate on FRS ‘channels.’
+It’s today’s low-power “walkie-talkie” band.

-Best BaoFeng Antenna Upgrade for PLMRS (commercial/business), MURS, Maritime (marine radio)
+Best Baofeng Antenna for PLMRS (Commercial/Business), MURS, Maritime (Marine Radio)

 MURS (Multi-Use Radio Service)

 A set of five frequencies near 151 MHz and 154 MHz.
-There are a wide variety of radio products that use MURS frequencies beyond just voice communications.
+A wide variety of radio products use MURS frequencies beyond just voice communications.
 Transmitting on MURS-designated frequencies does not require a license.

 Maritime Mobile